Whey and Plant Protein: What’s The Difference?

 Whey protein is a convenient option for people who can consume dairy foods.
 This protein is digested quickly by our bodies which makes it a great option to help support muscle recovery after exercise!
 Like we mentioned earlier, whey protein is a one-stop-shop for all of the essential amino acids.

 Plant protein is a great option whether you’re vegetarian or just looking to add more plant-based foods to your diet!
-Pea, brown rice, almond, sunflower, and soy protein are all plant proteins that are often used in plant protein powders or bars.
+Pea, brown rice, almond, sunflower, and soy protein are all plant proteins that are often used in plant protein powders and bars.

 Nikki DeAngelis, RDN, LDN